Merkoba/Effer/README.md

 # Contributing
 Contributions are welcome.
 Making it more secure can be a way to improve it.
 If the encryption method changes, the program gets a new major release.
-Major release jumps (like 1.0.0 to 2.0.0) means files created in one can't be opened in another one.
+Major release jumps (like 1.0.0 to 2.0.0) mean that files created in one can't be opened in another one.